gadfly361/reagent-seed/README.md

 ## directory layout

 ```
+dev/
+    user.clj                --> functions to start server and browser repl (brepl)
+    user.cljs               --> enabling printing to browser's console when connected through a brepl

+project.clj                 --> application summary and setup

+resources/
+    public/                 --> this is where assets for your application will be stored
+        index.html          --> this is the html for your application

+src/example/
-core.cljs               ---> main react/reagent component for application
+    core.cljs               ---> main reagent component for application
     css/
         screen.clj          ---> main css file using Garden
     routes.cljs             ---> defining routes using Secretary
     session.cljs            ---> contains atom with application state
     views/
-    about_page.cljs     ---> react/reagent component for the about page
+        about_page.cljs     ---> reagent component for the about page
-	common.cljs         ---> common react/reagent components to all page views
+    	common.cljs         ---> common reagent components to all page views
-	home_page.cljs      ---> react/reagent component for the home page
+    	home_page.cljs      ---> reagent component for the home page
     	pages.cljs          ---> map of page names to their react/reagent components
 ```

 ## usage